 Bel Fuse Inc. designs, manufactures and markets a broad array of magnetics, modules, circuit protection devices and interconnect products, as further described below.
 These products are designed to protect, regulate, connect, isolate or manage the flow of power and data among products primarily used in the networking, telecommunications, computing, military, aerospace, transportation and broadcasting industries.
-Bel's portfolio of products also finds application in the automotive, medical and consumer electronics markets.
-On January 29, 2010, the Company completed its acquisition of 100% of the issued and outstanding capital stock of Cinch Connectors, Inc. ("Cinch U.S."), Cinch Connectors de Mexico, S.A. de C.V. ("Cinch Mexico") and Cinch Connectors Ltd. ("Cinch Europe") (collectively, "Cinch") from Safran S.A.
-On March 9, 2012, the Company completed its acquisition of 100% of the issued and outstanding capital stock of Fibreco Ltd. ("Fibreco").
+Bel's portfolio of products also finds application in the automotive, medical and consumer electronics markets

+On March 9, 2012, the Company completed its acquisition of 100% of the issued and outstanding capital stock of GigaCom Interconnect AB ("GigaCom").
+On July 31, 2012, the Company consummated its acquisition of 100% of the issued and outstanding capital stock of Fibreco Ltd. ("Fibreco").
 On September 12, 2012, the Company completed its acquisition of 100% of the issued and outstanding capital stock of Powerbox Italia S.r.L ("Powerbox").
 The acquisitions of GigaCom, Fibreco and Powerbox may hereafter be referred to collectively as either the "2012 Acquisitions" or the "2012 Acquired Companies".
+On March 29, 2013, the Company completed its acquisition of 100% of the issued and outstanding capital stock of Transpower Technologies (HK) Limited ("Transpower") and certain other tangible and intangible assets related to the Transpower magnetics business of TE Connectivity ("TE").
+The operations acquired are now doing business as TRP Connector ("TRP").
+On August 20, 2013, the Company completed its acquisition of 100% of the issued and outstanding capital stock of Array Connector Corporation ("Array").
+The acquisitions of TRP and Array may hereafter be referred to collectively as either the "2013 Acquisitions" or the "2013 Acquired Companies".

+Accordingly, as of the respective acquisition dates, all of the assets acquired and liabilities assumed were recorded at their preliminary fair values and the Company's consolidated results of operations for the years ended December 31, 2013 and December 31, 2012 include the operating results of the acquired companies from their respective acquisition dates through the respective period end dates.
+The accompanying consolidated balance sheet as of December 31, 2012 has been restated to reflect the acquisition-date fair values related to property, plant and equipment, intangible assets and various other balance sheet accounts of the 2012 Acquired Companies as further outlined in Note 2 to the consolidated financial statements contained in this Annual Report.
+The consolidated statements of operations, stockholders' equity and cash flows for the year ended December 31, 2012 reflect immaterial measurement period adjustments related to the 2012 Acquisitions.